Jumpscale/g8cockpit/docs/jscockpit/installation.md

-# installation
+# Installation

-There is two way of deploying a new cockpit.
+There are two ways of deploying a new Cockpit:

-- Using our cockpit deployer bot on Telegram
+- Using our Cockpit Deployer Chatbot on Telegram
 - Using AtYourService

-## Using Cockpit deployer bot:
+## Using Cockpit Deployer Chatbot

-Talk to `@g8cockpitbot` on telegram.
+Talk to `@g8cockpitbot` on Telegram.

-The bot will ask you some questions about the cockpit you want to deploy.
-After answering the questions, the bot will take care of deploying a new cockpit on one G8.
+The chatbot will ask you some questions about the Cockpit you want to deploy.
+After answering the questions, the chatbot will take care of deploying a new Cockpit on a G8.
-At the end of the deployement the bot will send you the information to access your newly created cockpit.
+At the end of the deployement the chatbot will send you the information to access/use your newly created Cockpit.

 Detail about the questions:

-- **Organization**: A cockpit is always deployed for an Organization.
-The Organization need to exists on https://itsyou.online/.
+- **Organization**: a cockpit is always deployed for an organization, which needs to exists on https://itsyou.online/
-- **Url of the G8**: The bot will propose you multiple G8 where to deploy your cockpit. choose one of the G8.
-Notice you need to have an account on the choosen G8.
+- **URL of the G8**: the chatbot will propose you multiple G8s where you can deploy your Cockpit, make sure to choose one where you have a username with access to a (cloud) account
-- **Login**: Your account on the selected G8
+- **Login**: Your username on the selected G8
-- **Password**: the password of your account on the selected G8
+- **Password**: the password of your username on the selected G8
-- **Telegram token**: The cockpit runs a telegram bot thus you need to create a bot on telegram and past the token of the bot.
+- **Telegram token**: next to a web portal the Cockpit also comes a Telegram chatbot interface, that you will need the create by talking to @botfather, another chatbot, from which you will receive an API token to paste into the conversation with @g8cockpitbot
-- **VDC Name**: The name of the vdc on the selected G8 where you want to deploy your cockpit.
-If the VDC doesn't exists, it will be created
+- **VDC Name**: the name of the VDC on the selected G8 where you want to deploy your Cockpit, if the VDC doesn't exist yes, it will be created
-- **Domain**: Choose the domain name you want for your cockpit.
-This can be anything as long as it's a valid domain name.
+- **Domain**: the domain name you want for your Cockpit, this can be anything as long as it's a valid/unique domain name

-## Using AtYourService:
+## Using AtYourService

-If you have a system with JumpScale installed, you can use AtYourService to create a new cockpit.
+If you have a system with JumpScale installed, you can also use AtYourService to create a new Cockpit.

-- create a AYS repository:
+- Create a AYS service repository:

 ```bash
 mkdir /opt/code/ays_cockpit
 mkdir /opt/code/ays_cockpit/blueprints
 touch /opt/code/ays_cockpit/.ays
 ```

-- Replace the value in this blueprint:
+- Replace the values in this blueprint:

 ```yaml
 g8client__main: